zachelrath/S3/DOCKER.md

 #### SSL

 Set to true, this variable allows you to run S3 with SSL.
+Note: In your `/etc/hosts` file on Linux, OS X, or Unix with root permissions), make sure to associate 127.0.0.1 with s3.scality.test

 ```shell
 docker run -d --name s3server -p 8000:8000 -e SSL=true -e HOST_NAME=s3.scality.test